Raja Ampat–South Halmahera languages

-The Halmahera Sea languages, also known as the Raja Ampat-South Halmahera languages, are a branch of Malayo-Polynesian languages of eastern Indonesia.
+The Raja Ampat–South Halmahera languages are a branch of Malayo-Polynesian languages of eastern Indonesia.
 They are spoken on islands in the Halmahera Sea, and on its margins from the south-eastern coast of Halmahera to the Raja Ampat Islands off the western tip of New Guinea.

 The languages of the Raja Ampat Islands show a strong Papuan substratum influence; it is not clear that they are actually Austronesian as opposed to relexified Papuan languages.

 Remijsen (2001) and Blust (1978) linked the languages of Raja Ampat to the South Halmahera languages.

-David Kamholz (2014) breaks up Raja Ampat, so that the structure of the Halmahera Sea languages is as follows:
+Historical morphology

+Reconstructions of subject markers and inalienable possessive markers for Raja Ampat–South Halmahera proto-languages according to Kamholz (2015).
+Note that V = vocalic conjugation, C = consonantal conjugation: